Health Insurance. Does it cover Personal Training?

 Let’s say you have visited the doctors and have been told you are at risk for type 2 diabetes.
 If you are already paying for a certain class/ session/ membership unrelated to this condition, then the costs won’t be covered retroactively.
-However, if you are not actively doing any of these things and the physician recommends say personal training to help with a specific condition, (in this example type 2 diabetes), they might submit a LMN on your behalf which allows you to use tax free funds to cover the cost of Personal training for a period of time until the doctor determines your treatment is complete (retest blood work).
+However, if you are not actively doing any of these things and the physician recommends say personal training to help with a specific condition, (in this example type 2 diabetes), they might submit an LMN on your behalf which allows you to use tax-free funds to cover the cost of Personal training for a period of time until the doctor determines your treatment is complete (retest blood work).

 Then when you are fit, we can fly to Florida and tackle the python problem.